 Excitement filled the air as I readied my three boys for church on Saturday.
 The service was scheduled at noon so we were able to plan and prepare all morning.
 It was the usual routine of questions, lost shoes, and rushing about, except this time there was something missing.
 The usual pleading, praying, even begging God to help my children be good in church was gone.
-Also missing was the burden of worry about what people would think of their sudden movements or outbursts.
+Also missing was the burden of worry around what people would think of their sudden movements or outburst.
 We were on our way to a special needs service, just for kids like mine.
 Acceptance is so liberating!
-Worry had been replaced by joy, just as the Scripture promises.
+Worry had been replaced by joy just as the Scriptures promise.

 As the kids began to sing and participate, noises that only special needs parents are familiar with began to fill the temple, high-pitched squeals and low grunts.
 Our children were worshiping God in their own way.
 My eyes teared up.

-I am so thankful for this opportunity, and I pray that God blesses Angela Arrand and the More Life Tabernacle in Swartz Creek, Michigan.
+I am so thankful for this opportunity and I pray that God blesses Sis.
+Angela Arrand and the More Life Tabernacle in Swartz Creek, MI.
 May this type of service become more common among our churches!

 Glory to God!
-“Now unto him that is able to do exceeding abundantly above all that we ask or think, according to the power that worketh in us, unto him be glory!”
-(Ephesians 3:20–21).
+“Now unto him that is able to do exceeding abundantly above all that we ask or think, according to the power that worketh in us, unto Him be glory” (Ephesians 3:20-21, KJV).

-Angela Marquez and her husband, Alex, are veteran missionaries who currently pastor Unidos en Cristo in Lake Orion, Michigan.
+Written by: Angela Marquez.
+She and her husband, Alex, are veteran missionaries who currently pastor Unidos en Cristo in Lake Orion, Michigan.
 They have three boys, ages 3, 6, and 15.
 Angela enjoys spending time with her boys, reading, and music.